jacksonjw12/mbannister.github.io/_teaching/181m-f15/index.md

 [MATLAB Documentation](//www.mathworks.com/help/matlab/)

 ### Software
 For the assignments in this course you will be using [MATLAB](//www.mathworks.com/products/matlab/) or [GNU OCTAVE](//www.gnu.org/software/octave/).
 MATLAB is a commercial software package used for scientific computing, and GNU OCTAVE is a free alternative.
 The college has a license which allows students in the course to install MATLAB on their home computers, and it is installed on all lab computers.
-In addition, the college has access to [lynda.com](//www.lynda.com) video tutorials for MATLAB. _Students may, with instructor permision, choose to do their assingments in another language, but this is not recommended._ Please place a comment at the top of every assignment, specifying which language you are using and the specifications (OS, CPU and RAM) of the testing computer.
+In addition, the college has access to [lynda.com](//www.lynda.com) video tutorials for MATLAB. _Students may, with instructor permission, choose to do their assignments in another language, but this is not recommended._ Please place a comment at the top of every assignment, specifying which language you are using and the specifications (OS, CPU and RAM) of the testing computer.

 Some tasks (e.g. importing, cropping and resizing) are more easily done in photo editing software.
 We have installed [Adobe Photoshop](//www.adobe.com/products/photoshop.html) on the lab computers, and you may wish to install [GIMP](//www.gimp.org) (a free alternative to Photoshop) on your personal computer.